+There are several applications in biology and medicine.
+Hyperpolarized MRI, a quantum sensing based medical imaging modality allowing the detection of tissue-level metabolic processes in regular MRI scanners, is currently being brought to market Magnetocardiography sensors for contactless measurement of the heart's natural magnetic field are under pre-development at Bosch, being piloted over the next two years.
 RF sensing and processing is another area of application for quantum sensors.
 The SQIF, based on high-temperature superconducting materials, is being refined by Thales to produce small RF antennas.
 These are currently at TRL 3 and should reach TRL 5 in three years and TRL 6 in six years.
-Instantaneous RF spectrum analysis is an important application for Thales.
+Further, instantaneous RF spectrum analysis is an important application for Thales.
 To this end, two approaches are being investigated: the first is SHB techniques, based on rare earth ion-doped crystals; these have reached TRL 5, and are expected to reach TRL 6 in three years and TRL 7 in six years.
 The second approach uses NV centres in diamond to measure the incoming RF field and analyse its spectrum directly.
 The current status is TRL 3, while TRL 5 is expected to be reached in three years and TRL 6 in six years.

 Quantum sensors are also useful for radar applications.
 Optical clocks for QT-enabled radar systems are at TRL 4-5 and are expected to reach TRL 5-6 in three years and pass TRL 6 in six years.
-The use of quantum measurements and/or entanglement for improved SNR in radar is currently at a lower level of development (TRL 1-2), but is expected to reach TRL 3-4 in three years and TRL 4-5 in six years.
+The use of quantum measurements and/or entanglement for improved SNR in radar is currently at a lower level of development (TRL 1-2) but is expected to reach TRL 3-4 in three years and TRL 4-5 in six years.